 Over 500,000 children lost their fathers and many lost brothers, uncles and cousins.
-The emotional impact of the war was hard on young people who struggled to understand the reasons behind it.
+The emotional impact of the war was hard for children struggling to understand the reasons behind it.
 It was also difficult for them to deal with returning fathers and brothers who were often physically and mentally very different men to those they knew before the war.